AdaGold/viewing-party/README.md

 $ pytest
 ```

-4. Focus on the top test failure.
-Read through the test failure, and understand why the failure is happening.
+4. Read through the test failure, and understand why the failure is happening.
 Confirm your findings with a classmate.
     - If it is a test you wrote, consider whether you are actually testing what you intend to test.
 Does the test need modification?